How to Build a Gravel Driveway: Complete DIY Guide

 Geotextile fabric:

-• Prevents stone from mixing with soil
+• Keeps stone from mixing with soil

 • Adds stability